PlugMania/ijmh/README.md

 <b>Changelog</b><br />
 v1.2.x<br />
+Added Updatefunction for language.yml to use current language when updating with new version<br />
 Added MultiWorld support, to disable worlds in each feature<br />
 Added "Quicksand", chance to get sucked into the ground if not jumped enough<br />
+Minor fixes and tweaks<br />
 v1.2.2<br />
 Added language.yml for editing the messages<br />
 v1.2.1<br />